Clara Petacci

 Clara "Claretta" Petacci ([klaˈretta peˈtattʃi]; 28 February 1912 – 28 April 1945) was a mistress of the Italian dictator Benito Mussolini.
-She was killed during Mussolini's execution by Italian partisans.
+She was killed by Italian partisans during Mussolini's summary execution.

 Early life

 Daughter of Giuseppina Persichetti (1888–1962) and the physician Francesco Saverio Petacci (1883–1970), Clara Petacci was born into a privileged and religious family in Rome in 1912.
 Her father, a physician of the Holy Apostolic Palaces, became a supporter of fascism.
 A child when Mussolini rose to power in the 1920s, Clara Petacci idolised him from an early age.
 After Violet Gibson attempted to assassinate the dictator in April 1926, the 14-year-old Petacci wrote to him commenting "O, Duce, why was I not with you? ...
 Could I not have strangled that murderous woman?"

 Relationship with Mussolini

 Petacci had a long-standing relationship with Mussolini while he was married to Rachele Mussolini.
 Petacci was 28 years younger than Mussolini.
-They met for the first time in April 1932 when Mussolini driving with an aide to Ostia overtook a car occupied by the twenty-year old Petacci and family members.
-She called out "Duce!
+They met for the first time in April 1932 when Mussolini, driving with an aide to Ostia, overtook a car occupied by the twenty-year-old Petacci and family members.
+She called out, "Duce!
 Duce!" and when he stopped, told him that she had been writing to him since her early teens.